Housing Works: Bookstore Cafe & bar

 Founded in 1994 and located in Soho on Crosby Street, the bookstore cafe is a successful entrepreneurial business raising money to support the Housing Works mission.
 Run primarily by a team of specially-trained volunteers, the bookstore is funded entirely by donations, and resells both in the retail space and online.
 Free and ticketed events occur throughout the week, and the space is available for privately-rented parties, lectures, and is a popular wedding destination.
 Events range from story time and sing-a-long for babies, a middle-grade book group, storytelling, trivia, screenings, activist talks, comedy, music, and performance (artists include Iron and Wine, Bjork, The Black Keys, Conor Oberst, and others), and many literary events celebrating established writers and new talent.
 The venue hosts twice-monthly editions of The Moth StorySLAM.
 The Cafe and bar sells food, hot and cold drinks, and is licensed to sell alcohol.
 The space has been featured in numerous movies and TV episodes, most recently Law & Order SVU.

 Thrift shops

 Housing Works is well-known to New Yorkers for its chain of upscale thrift shops.
 The New York Times has mentioned the shops in its neighborhood reviews.

 Housing Works Thrift Shop is featured in Seinfeld episode 173, "The Bookstore".
 George is forced to buy a book from Brentano's Bookstore because he took it in the restroom.
 He then tries to donate it to Housing Works Thrift Shop and claim a $200 tax write off but the clerk at the thrift shop used to work for Brentano's so she recognizes the book has been flagged that it has been in the restroom and runs him out of the store.

+Cannabis dispensary

+Housing Works opened New York City and New York State's first legal recreational dispensary on December 29, 2022, with the proceeds funding Housing Works' larger mission combating homelessness and AIDS.
+Commenters and lawmakers have questioned the propriety of a homelessness and anti-AIDS non-profit funding its activities through drug sales.
+Housing Works also became the first recreational dispensary in New York to offer home delivery of cannabis products.